JuliaAstro/PSFModels.jl/docs/src/examples.md

 ## Fitting a PSF

-Here is a brief example which shows how to construct a loss function for fitting a `PSFKernel` to some data.
+Here is a brief example which shows how to construct a loss function for fitting a `PSFModel` to some data.

 ```@example fit
 using PSFModels: Gaussian